Visa requirements

 Do I need a visa?

-As a study abroad student, you will require either a Student visa or a Visitor visa.
-This depends on the length of your course and whether you will be taking an internship.
+As a study abroad student, you will require either a Student visa, a Visitor visa or an Electronic Travel Authorisation (ETA).
+This depends on your nationality, the length of your course and whether you will be taking an internship.

 If you have a nationality that's not on the visa national list, you have the option of applying for a Student visa if you wish to work.